thepoly/pipeline/README.md

 python manage.py createsuperuser
 ```

-After entering the last command, i.e., `...createsuperuser` enter a username, password, and email (optional).
+After entering the last command, i.e., `python manage.py createsuperuser` enter a username, password, and email (optional).
 Follow the Terminal prompts closely and remember these credentials.
 This will be your **Wagtail Admin Login**.

 ```
 python manage.py runserver